brownboycodes/snabbit_assignment/README.md

 - `Firestore` has been used as database
 - `Riverpod` has been used for state management
 - `Shared Preferences` has been used for persisting data
+- The break time is calculated to a random value
+- On the 3rd screen, pressing on the button in the top right corner will logout the user